mattcaron/misc_notes/install.xubuntu.20.04.md

          sudo rm -r ~/.pulse ~/.config/pulse /etc/pulse /usr/share/pulseaudio
          sudo apt install pulseaudio

       1. Reboot.
       1. If you don't get a volume icon, it's likely that the indicator plugin was uninstalled as a dependency; reinstall it:

              sudo apt install xfce4-pulseaudio-plugin

+  1. Fix Wake On Lan
+      1. Install ethtool

+             sudo apt install ethtool

+      1. Create `/etc/network/if-up.d/wol_fix` with the following content, replacing `[card]` with the card:

+             #!/bin/sh
+             /sbin/ethtool -s [card] wol g

+      1. And set the perms on it:

+             sudo chmod +x /etc/network/if-up.d/wol_fix